pendulum-project/ntpd-rs/docs/man/ntp.toml.5.md

 :   Can only be set on sources with the `nts` mode.
 Path to a certificate for an
     additional certificate authority to use, aside from the certificate authorities specified by the system configuration.
-Note that this cannot be used to specify a self signed certificate.
+Note that this cannot be used to specify a self-signed certificate.

 `count` = *number* (**4**)
 :   Can only be set on sources with the `pool` mode.
 Specifies the maximum